wessenstam/secretserver/module1/module1.rst

 .. code-block:: bash

-    C:\inetpub\wwwroot\SecretServer\encryption.conifg
+    C:\inetpub\wwwroot\SecretServer\encryption.config

 In the next module we will be protecting this encryption config file as part of the security hardening of Secret Server.
-At this point, Thycotic recommend taking a copy of this master encryption key and storing it in a physical vault for disaster recovery purposes.
+At this point, Delinea recommend taking a copy of this master encryption key and storing it in a physical vault for disaster recovery purposes.
 In a worst-case scenario it is possible to recover the Secret Server database and all secrets with a valid database backup and the master encryption key.

 .. danger::
-    Thycotic does not keep copies of customer encryption keys
+    Delinea does not keep copies of customer encryption keys

 .. raw:: html